jplevyak/key-whisper-network/README.md

 -   Add contacts by scanning their QR code or generating your own for them to scan.
 -   Select a contact to start a conversation.
 -   Messages are automatically encrypted and decrypted.
+-   **Attach a Contact Key**: Use the "+" menu in the chat bar to "Attach New Contact".
+This generates a one-time key that your recipient can use to easily add a new contact.
 -   Use the trash icon in the chat header to clear the conversation history on your device.
 -   Forward messages securely using the forward icon on a message bubble.